BJChen990/multivlibe/packages/fe/frontend.context.md

 By clicking on the "Add Repository" button, user will be redirected to the "Add Repository" page, which should be added later in a separate PR.
 Clicking on any repository will redirect user to the "Repository Details" page, which should be added later in a separate PR.

+### Add repository page

+URL: `/repositories/add`

+Page for setting up the new repository, with the following fields:

+- Repository URL: URL of the repository to be added.
+- Repository Name: Optional name for the repository, otherwise the URL will be used as the name.
+- Credentials: Optional credentials for the repository, if required.
+This can be a username and password or a token, depending on the repository type.